Tag Archives: Self-help; self-improvement; education; homeschooling; free K-12 worksheets

 The Middle Ages (500 CE to 1500 CE)

 Kanem-Bornu: The northwestern African state that was located near Lake Chad and that lasted from about the 800s CE to about the 1800s CE.
-It was known for being one of the largest and longest-lasting states in African history; for its wealth and power; for its control over the trans-Saharan trade routes that linked West Africa to North Africa and the Mediterranean; and for its sophisticated political, administrative, and cultural practices and systems.
+It is known for being one of the largest and longest-lasting states in African history; for its wealth and power; for its control over the trans-Saharan trade routes that linked West Africa to North Africa and the Mediterranean; and for its sophisticated political, administrative, and cultural practices and systems.

 Mansa Musa: The Mali ruler during the 1300s CE who is known for his pilgrimage to Mecca with 500 slaves, each holding a bar of gold.
-Mansa Musa gave away so much gold during this trip that gold devalued in Egypt for over a decade.
+He gave away so much gold during this trip that gold was devalued in Egypt for over a decade.
 His expedition increased trade in Africa and influenced thinking about Africa across the Middle East and Europe.
 He was one of the richest people in history.

 Timbuktu: A busy trading city in Mali where salt, horses, gold, and slaves were sold